nanaijoel/3D_Model_from_Cam/README.md

 _Reconstruct high-quality 3D point clouds from a short handheld video._

 This repository implements a modular **Structure-from-Motion (SfM)** and **Multi-View Stereo (MVS)** pipeline with automatic background masking, LightGlue feature matching.
-A simple GUI application is added, so the whole program can be run by just execute the app_gui.py.
+A simple GUI application is added, so the whole program can be run by just executing the app_gui.py.
 The configuration is fully controlled via `config.yaml`, which maps directly to environment variables.

 ---